sungatishe/TestTaskDTC/README.md

 - `pkg/utils`: Utility functions used across the project, such as JWT handling.
 - `test`: Unit tests for services and repositories.

+## Prerequisites

+Before running the project, make sure you have the following software installed:

+1. **Golang (>= 1.18)**
+   - This project is built using Go, so you'll need Go installed to work with the code locally, run tests, or build the application from source.
+   - You can install Go from the official website: [https://golang.org/dl/](https://golang.org/dl/).

+2. **Docker & Docker Compose**
+   - Docker is used for containerization of the database (`postgres`) and the order service (`order-service`).
+   - Docker Compose is used to orchestrate the multi-container setup.
+   - You can install Docker and Docker Compose from: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).

+3. **golang-migrate (for database migrations)**
+   - `golang-migrate` is used for managing database schema migrations.
+   - You can install `golang-migrate` using the following command (if it's not available):

+     ```bash
+     brew install golang-migrate
+     ```

+     Or follow the official installation guide: [https://github.com/golang-migrate/migrate](https://github.com/golang-migrate/migrate).

+4. **Swagger (Optional, if you want to regenerate documentation)**
+   - Swagger is used for API documentation.
+It is required to run `make swag_init` to regenerate the API docs.
+   - You can install Swagger using:

+     ```bash
+     brew install swag
+     ```

+     Or follow the installation instructions: [https://github.com/swaggo/swag](https://github.com/swaggo/swag).

+---

+### Additional Tools (Optional)

+- **Make**
+   - While not strictly required, **Make** is used to simplify various commands (e.g., running tests, setting up the database, building the application).
+   - Make is typically pre-installed on most UNIX-like systems.
+If it's missing, install it via:

+      - On Ubuntu: `sudo apt install make`
+      - On macOS: `brew install make`

+---

+Once you have all these prerequisites installed, follow the instructions in the next section to set up and run the project.

 ## Running the Application